On the Scottish west coast, the McQuone family was born among the ancient Dalriadan clans. Their name comes from Suibhne,

 in 1743.
 Apparently, he received a message from his chief, the Laird of Clan

-Mackintosh, that a black...
-Another 118 words (8 lines of text) are included under the topic Early McQuone Notables in all our PDF Extended History products and printed products wherever possible.
+Mackintosh, that a black wolf had killed two children.
+He arrived late for the meeting, received a tirade from his chief only to reveal from under his garment the head of the wolf.
+He described the event as...
+Another 84 words (6 lines of text) are included under the topic Early McQuone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McQuone family to Ireland